 Additionally, Jumbo users are also covered with a $1 million identity theft insurance.

 At the root level, it blocks the trackers used by the applications and helps keep your data secure.
-It can also automatically delete your YouTube, Google, and Gmail search history.
+It can also automatically delete your YouTube, Gmail, and Google search history.

 You can also use Jumbo to remove your old social media posts.